LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_tiled.rst

 Key RAJA features shown in this example are:

-  * ``RAJA::kernel`` method and execution policies using the ``RAJA::statement::Tile`` type for loop tiling
+  * ``RAJA::kernel`` method and execution policies, and the ``RAJA::statement::Tile`` type
-  * ``RAJA::expt::launch`` kernel execution interface
+  * ``RAJA::expt::launch`` method and execution policies, and the ``RAJA::expt::tile`` type

-In this example, we are still computing the transpose of an input matrix :math:`A` of size :math:`N_r \times N_c` and storing the result in a second matrix :math:`At` of size :math:`N_c \times N_r`.
+As in :ref:`matrixtranspose-label`, we compute the transpose of an input matrix :math:`A` of size :math:`N_r \times N_c` and storing the result in a second matrix :math:`At` of size :math:`N_c \times N_r`.

-We will compute the matrix transpose using a tiling algorithm, which iterates over tiles of the matrix A and performs a transpose operation on each tile.
+We will compute the matrix transpose using a tiling algorithm, which iterates over tiles and transposes the matrix entries in each tile.
-The algorithm is expressed as a collection of outer and inner loops.
+The algorithm involves outer and inner loops to iterate over the tiles and matrix entries within each tile, respectively.
-Iterations of the inner loop will transpose each tile, while outer loops iterate over the tiles.

 As in :ref:`matrixtranspose-label`, we start by defining the matrix dimensions.
 Additionally, we define a tile size smaller than the matrix dimensions and